Shapeshifting: Greco-Roman

-Examples of shape-shifting in classical literature include many examples in Ovid's Metamorphoses, Circe's transforming of Odysseus' men to pigs in Homer's The Odyssey, and Apuleius's Lucius becoming a donkey in The Golden Ass.
-Proteus was noted among the gods for his shape-shifting; both Menelaus and Aristaeus seized him to win information from him, and succeeded only because they held on during his various changes.
+Examples of shapeshifting in classical literature include many examples in Ovid's Metamorphoses, Circe's transforming of Odysseus's men to pigs in Homer's The Odyssey, and Apuleius's Lucius becoming a donkey in The Golden Ass.
+Proteus was known among the gods for his shapeshifting; both Menelaus and Aristaeus captured him to obtain information, and they succeeded only by holding on through his many transformations.
 Nereus told Heracles where to find the Apples of the Hesperides for the same reason.

 The Oceanid Metis, the first wife of Zeus and the mother of the goddess Athena, was believed to be able to change her appearance into anything she wanted.
-In one story, she was so proud, that her husband, Zeus, tricked her into changing into a fly.
+In one story, her pride led Zeus to trick her into transforming into a fly.
 He then swallowed her because he feared that he and Metis would have a son who would be more powerful than Zeus himself.
 Metis, however, was already pregnant.
-She stayed alive inside his head and built armor for her daughter.
+She stayed alive inside his head and built an armor for her daughter.
 The banging of her metalworking made Zeus have a headache, so Hephaestus clove his head with an axe.
 Athena sprang from her father's head, fully grown, and in battle armor.

 In Greek mythology, the transformation is often a punishment from the gods to humans who crossed them.